marco-zambardi/quick-start/CreatingNewPlan.md

   - **Clab Consumer**
    Enables you to create a delivery using Contactsend.
   - **SFTP Consumer**
-   Saves the **contacts list**, generated according to the segment and any applicable DND policy, to an SFTP server that has previously been configured by Contactlab.
+   Saves the **contacts list**, generated according to the segment and any applicable DND policy, to an SFTP location that has previously been configured by Contactlab.

 ![](ConsumerContactlabDev160606.jpg)
 **The Consumer drop-down list**

 If you select **Clab Consumer**, a new window displays, which enables you add all the information that is required to create a delivery using Contactsend.
-For example, you can use whichever editor you choose to create the HTML code that defines the content for your email delivery, then copy and paste it into the HTML box provided under **Message body.** The system does the rest.
+For example, you can use whichever editor you choose to create the HTML code that defines the content for an email delivery, then copy and paste it into the HTML box provided under **Message body.** The system does the rest.

 ![](ContactSendDeliveryContactlabDev160606.jpg)
 **The Clab Consumer page**